frankframework/frank-manual/docs/source/deploying/IdentityProviders/MicrosoftEntraId/microsoftEntraId.rst

 The basic idea of OAuth is that the user does not log in to the application (i.e. the Frank application) directly.
 When a user wants to access the application, he is redirected to a login page of Microsoft Azure.
 After successful login, the Frank!Framework receives a token.
 The Frank!Framework thus does not manage user credentials: checking whether the user provides the correct credentials is delegated to Microsoft Azure.

-When a user is redirected to Azure AD by the application, the application is represented by a secret id, the *client id*.
+When a user is redirected to Azure AD by the application, the application is represented by an id, the *client id*.
 The application with the specified client id wants permission to access specific user data or to perform specific actions on behalf of the user.
 OAuth uses the term *scope* for each specific data item or each specific action.
 In the Azure AD user interface, scopes are shown with heading "OpenId permissions".
 Another synonym for scope is *claim*.
 To summarize, when an application logs in to Microsoft Azure AD on behalf of a user, the application wants permissions to access specific scopes for the user.

 When a system administrator wants to protect access to a Frank application with OAuth and provider Azure AD, he has to perform the following steps: